RealityBending/Onboarding/README.md

 ### 2. Get the Admin done

-Do whatever is required on the admin side, complete the ethical certification, the mandatory trainings, etc. Specifically at NTU, this often involves completing short courses online:
+Do whatever is required on the admin side, complete the ethical certification, the mandatory trainings, etc.

-- [ ] CITI Certification (on ethics and integrity in research)
+- [ ] Ethics Certification (on ethics and integrity in research)
-- [ ] WorkDay mandatory courses (if you are an employee) that pop up from time to time
+- [ ] University mandatory courses (if you are an employee)

 ### 3. Get connected

+It might not be good news if you're an introvert that prefers to stay anonymous on the internet, but doing research at our lab will require you to build a public persona and engage publicly with the world of research.

 #### 🐦 **Twitter**